Sedma: Cards

 Normally a 32-card, German-suited, Bohemian-pattern pack is used; these are obtainable online.
 However, as in other games played with this pack it can be replaced by other German-suited cards, a French-suited Piquet pack comprising 32 cards from Ace to Seven in each suit.
 In extremis, a standard 52-card pack may be used from which 2s to 6s are removed.

-The most powerful cards in the game are the Sevens because they beat all other cards, however, the only counting cards are Aces and Tens, which are worth 10 points each.
-This schedule appears to be a simplification of the usual schedule in Ace–Ten card games used, for example, by Ristikontra.
+The most powerful cards in the game are the Sevens because they beat all other cards; however, the only counting cards are Aces and Tens, which are worth 10 points each.
+This schedule appears to be a simplification of the usual schedule in ace–ten card games used, for example, by Ristikontra.
 Together with the 10 points awarded for winning the last trick, there are 90 points in a deal.
 The object is to win more than half of them, i.e. at least 50 points.

 Otherwise the rank and suit of the cards has no significance in this game.

 Basic four-player rules

 In the four-hand game, each pair of players sitting opposite one another forms a team and combines its points at the end.
 Partners may assist each other, but must not give advice, indicate the composition of their hands, etc.

 Every player is dealt 4 cards.
 The remaining cards form a stock from which the players fill up their hands while it lasts.

 Eldest hand leads any card to the first trick.
 The remaining players are completely free to play any card to the trick.
-The last player to play a card of the same rank as the card led wins the trick, is the first to replenish his or her cards from the stock, and leads to the next trick.
+The last player to play a card of the same rank as the card led wins the trick, is the first to replenish their cards from the stock, and leads to the next trick.
 The Sevens function as wild cards, i.e. they assume the rank of the first card in the trick.
 However, if a seven is led to a trick, it just represents a seven.